All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Osteoarthritis

 Long considered a purely mechanical "wear-and-tear" condition, osteoarthritis (OA) is now understood to involve significant low-grade inflammation.
-Pro-inflammatory cytokines such as interleukin-1 beta (IL-1B), interleukin-6 (IL-6), and tumor necrosis factor-alpha (TNF-alpha) are elevated in osteoarthritic joints, contributing to cartilage breakdown and pain sensitization.
+Pro-inflammatory cytokines such as interleukin-1 beta (IL-1B), interleukin-6 (IL-6), and tumor necrosis factor-alpha (TNF-alpha) are improved in osteoarthritic joints, contributing to cartilage breakdown and pain sensitization.
 Immune cells, including macrophages and T-cells in the synovial lining, are active participants in this process.

 Rheumatoid Arthritis